 7 Referral Marketing Tactics For Yoga Teachers

-* These are yoga marketing tips shared from The Yoga Teacher Business Kit.
+These yoga marketing tips are taken from the Yoga Teacher Business Kit.

 A Raving Fan is a yoga student who tells everyone they know about your amazing yoga classes.
 You can build a thriving business from just one Raving Fan!

 My advice is to focus most of your time on “referral marketing strategies“.